 Very early on you’ll cross over a small creek, usually you would barely notice it, but if there has been a lot of recent rain it may be running slightly higher.

-The path is mainly flat, with the odd steps here and there, but generally very easy terrain.
+The path descends gently at first, to the point that it almost feels flat, with just the odd step here and there.
 You’ll soon see a sign to your left where you can wander down to the creek, which is a couple of minutes detour.

 We actually chose to cut down to the creek a few hundred metres further along, where there were a couple of small cascades.